-In this adventure, students will think like museum curators and create replicas of artifacts for an exhibit about Civil War battlefields.
+In this adventure, students will think like museum curators and create replicas of artifacts for an exhibit about the Arizona Territory.

 Activity

 • Teacher note: This activity is long and can be completed across multiple days.
 You can complete Steps 1-4 on one day and Steps 5-6 on another day.